October 15, 2019

 TMS Is Proven to Help Patients With Treatment-Resistant Depression Find Relief

 TMS is an FDA-approved treatment for patients diagnosed with treatment-resistant depression and is covered by insurance.
 If you’ve followed multiple treatment protocols using antidepressants with your doctor and are still experiencing symptoms of depression, TMS may provide relief.
-To learn more about TMS and if it may benefit you, call our office at 212.731.2033 or contact us online.
+To learn more about TMS in NYC and if it may benefit you, call our office at 212.731.2033 or contact us online.

 1. World Health Organization.
 Depression.
 Published March 22, 2018.
 Click Here.
 Accessed September 25, 2019.